datahappy1/go_fuzzymatch/README.md

 - processes only alphabetical chars and digits
 - in case the input string can be split by whitespace into an array of words, the array items are deduplicated

-This tool is able to operate in two modes:
+This tool is able to operate in three modes:
 - `simple` mode
 - `deepDive` mode
 - `combined` mode

-### Simple mode:
+### simple mode:
->Simple mode is faster but less precise when comparing multi-word strings.
+>simple mode is faster but less precise when comparing multi-word strings.

 Example results in `simple` mode:
 |string 1  |string 2  |calculated output  |